· Paul Kronlund-Drouault · 9 min read

 Constraint Engine (System-Agnostic)

 The engine and the core calculus are the same surface: define what well‑formed looks like and only valid steps exist.
-Grammar + typing = one contract.
 A rule simply licenses a next move and anything unlicensed is unrepresentable.

 Sketch (rule shape)